Grab your free Printable Multiplication Table here before beginning this lesson on multiplying by ones.

 Click the pictures to download.

 To learn the rest of the multiplication table and facts, see the lessons below.
+You'll find timed tests, lessons on factors vs. products, and a bunch of worksheets covering multiplication problems.

 Sign up for the newsletter to receive important updates about new lessons, coupon codes for school supplies and books, and to provide feedback on the site.